arcan1s/ahriman/docs/architecture.rst

 * If there is a package which depends on the another package which provide the same entry, the package will be removed.
 * After that, if there is a package which *optionally* depends on the another package in the remaining list, the package will be removed.
 * And finally, if there is any path, which is the child of the entry, and it contains the same package, the package from the smaller entry will be removed.

+Those paths are also filtered by regular expressions set in the configuration.

 All those implicit dependencies are stored in the database and extracted on each check.
 In case if any of the repository packages doesn't contain any entry anymore (e.g. so version has been changed or modules directory has been changed), the dependent package will be marked as out-of-dated.